neperfepx/neper/_sources/meshing.rst.txt

 The mesh size can be uniform or defined on a per-grain basis.
 Cohesive elements can be inserted at interfaces.
-The output mesh can be written at several formats, including the Gmsh '.msh', the Abaqus '.inp', the Zset '.geof' and the FEpX '.fepx'.
+The output mesh can be written at several formats, including the native '.msh', the Abaqus '.inp' and the Zset '.geof'.
 Statistical data also are available.

 .. contents::